Tuesday’s ‘General Hospital’ Spoilers: Julian Questions Alexis, Epiphany Supports Liz & Lucy Gushes Over Kevin

 — General Hospital (@GeneralHospital) April 1, 2019

-It looks like this April 2 episode will be a great one for long-time fans, but it’ll incorporate plenty of action for newer viewers.
+It looks like this April 2 episode will be a great one for longtime fans, but it’ll incorporate plenty of action for newer viewers.
 General Hospital spoilers haven’t detailed much about the stipulations of Gail’s will yet, but this is said to kick off a wild ride for many central characters currently on the canvas.